parallelchain-io/parallelchain-protocol/Runtime.md

 Throughout this document, we specify sequence flows using a Rust-like pseudocode.

 The pseudocode snippets have available in their environment the variables introduced in [state variables](#state-variables) and named constants and formulas of the form “D_name”.
-The snippets specifying the work phase for each command have available the additional variable `input`, which is the specific command’s input.
+The snippets specifying the commands phase for each command have available the additional variable `input`, which is the specific command’s input.

 `ws` is treated like a struct with a field `nas`, which is the network account’s storage. `nas` is itself a struct with fields corresponding to the fields listed in the [world state specification](World%20State.md#network-account-storage-data-types).
 The `previous_validator_set`, `current_validator_set` and `next_validator_set` fields in particular are are Index Heaps, and operations on them are available as methods in Rust syntax.